 Vancouver, BC

 Vancouver, B.C. is striking.
 Surrounded by majestic mountains and sea, it is a wonderful walkable city with great transportation.
-Ride a bike around the seawall of world-famous Stanley Park.
+Ride a bike around the seawall of the world-famous Stanley Park.
 Visit the Market at Granville Island, then hop on a harbour ferry for a little self-guided tour.

-Visit Gastown, Vancouver’s oldest neighbourhood, and then consider taking the Skytrain to Surrey and back.
+Visit Gastown, Vancouver’s oldest neighbourhood, and then consider taking the SkyTrain to Surrey and back.
 If it’s a clear day, take the gondola up Grouse Mountain.
 The sweeping views of the mountains, city and water are breathtaking.
 Don’t miss the Grizzly Bear Habitat up on Grouse.

 Stay longer in Vancouver and take a drive up to Whistler, a world renowned ski resort.
 The drive to Whistler takes about two hours along one of the most scenic routes in North America.
 Visit three waterfalls in the area.